To Top

 Understanding and identifying problem gambling

 The Ontario Lottery and Gaming Corporation’s responsible gambling program says gambling should be for recreation.
 Gambling is considered a problem when it starts to affect your daily life.
-If your gambling interferes with work, school or other activities, it’s a problem.
+If your gambling interferes with work, school, or other activities, it’s a problem.
 If it leads to physical or emotional health issues, it’s a problem.
 If gambling causes growing financial concerns or starts to take a toll on your personal relationships, it’s a problem.
+Indeed, one way to answer the question “What is responsible gambling?” is to say that when gambling negatively impacts your life or the lives of those who care about you, it is no longer “responsible gambling” and has moved over into “problem gambling.”

-Answer “yes” to one or more of these questions and you should consider taking advantage of the resources, help and support for problem gambling that’s available across the province.
+Answer “yes” to one or more of these questions, and you should consider seeking help from the resources available across the province.

 PlaySmart has also put together a list of problem gambling signs in young adults:

-- Show off valuable new purchases and can’t account for them
+• Show off valuable new purchases, but can’t account for them

 Ontario problem gambling resources